MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-interaction.md

 The following are the steps that we suggest the external identity provider to carry out at their end.
 The list isn't exhaustive and the provider is encouraged to carry out additional validation activities as they see fit.

 1. From the request:
-   - Ensure that the redirect_uri is one of the published ones provided in section 3.3.2.
+   - Ensure that the redirect_uri is one of the published ones provided in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider).
    - Ensure that the client_id has a value that they assigned to Entra ID, such as *ABCD*.
    - The provider should first [validate](/entra/identity-platform/id-tokens#validating-an-id_token) the id_token_hint that is presented to it by Entra ID.
 1. From the claims in the id_token_hint: